University of New Mexico-Los Alamos Campus

 - Student Earnings Highest graduate earnings (10 years post graduation)

-- The teacher population of 53 teachers has grown by 1225% over five years.
+- The teacher population of 53 teachers has stayed relatively flat over five years.

 |University of New Mexico-Los Alamos Campus||(NM) Community College Avg.|